 Fintech start-ups must increasingly rely on strategic partnerships to fuel their growth ambitions.
-A round-table event hosted by Thomson Reuters and IHS Markit has highlighted the power of collaboration.
+A round-table event hosted by IHS Markit and ourselves has highlighted the power of collaboration.

 Start-ups in online lending, digital currency, mobile payments, and niche areas such as robo-advising and regulatory compliance, continue to shake up the financial services industry.
 But they are not doing it alone.

-This was brought to life at the inaugural Thomson Reuters & IHS Markit Partner Impact Roundtable in New York, where Thomson Reuters partners and other industry experts met to share ideas and insights.
+This was brought to life at the inaugural Partner Impact Roundtable in New York, in association with IHS Markit, where our partners and other industry experts met to share ideas and insights.

 A common theme emerged: partnerships are increasingly becoming an essential element of any fintech start-up’s strategy.